LAC-Tech/interlog/README.md

 (full-support for synchronisation).
 In other words, it's Local-First: read and write locally, sync remotely.

-It's designed as an append only network of logs.
+It's designed as an append-only network of logs.
 Each log is a ledger of events, which have a unique ID and an arbitrary byte array payload.
 Events are recorded at each log in transaction order (ie, the order received by the log.)